-The power of voice acting should never be underestimated, as Idris Elba shows us in the live-action adaptation of The Jungle Book.
-He sneers his way through the sinister role of Shere Khan so excellently, that it genuinely brings a shiver down my spine.
+The power of voice acting should never be underestimated, as Idris Elba shows us in the Disney live-action remake of The Jungle Book.
+He sneers his way through the sinister role of Shere Khan so excellently that it genuinely brings a shiver down my spine.

 I don’t know about you, but Chief Bogo is the only cop I trust.
 He’s stoic, steely, demands respect and delivers killer lines like, “Life isn’t some cartoon musical where you sing a little song and all your insipid dreams magically come true.”

 Zootopia is one of those Disney movies that go above and beyond and is actually a pretty compelling watch for people of all ages — and part of that is honestly due to Elba’s vocal talent.
 Don’t lie to yourself — Chief Bogo is clearly the breakout cartoon character of this film.